 The photography projects I am involved in are successful through efficient and thorough production, bringing together all the people and talents needed, combined with many years of industry experience.
 I deliver high-quality photography on budget and on time.

 I’ve been fortunate to work with a broad spectrum of industries and subjects for some inspiring clients.
-My photography has appeared in a large number of adverts, magazines, books, brochures, publications and web sites.
-I’ve worked on commissions to shoot everything from fashion to pharmaceutical, music to museums, people and even the occasional pig.
+My photography has appeared in a large number of national and international advertising campaigns , magazines, books, brochures, publications and web sites.
+I’ve worked on commissions to shoot everything from fashion to pharmaceutical campaigns, music to museums, people and even the occasional pig.
 I’ve found it fascinating, creatively rewarding and usually pretty good fun.

-After assisting some of Londons best photographers I started my photography career drawing on my Art experience since I had a degree in Fine Art.
-Initially I was shooting musicians and the occasional fashion story for press and editorial features in London in the late 1980’s spending many years in the dark room.
-After a period spent in NYC this progressed to shooting record covers and press images for bands and musicians.
-Gradually I started getting more advertising and design work and around the same time I joined Tony Stone picture library, which is now Getty Images.
-My images now feature in national and international campaigns and publications.
+After assisting some of Londons best photographers I started my own photography career in the late 1980’s drawing on my Fine Art degree & initially I was shooting musicians and the occasional fashion story for press and editorial features and spending many long hours in the dark room.
+I spent a couple of years in NYC & I settled back in london & my photography progressed to shooting record covers and press images for bands and musicians.
+Gradually I started getting more advertising and design work as my style of imagery developed and around the same time I joined Tony Stone picture library, which is now Getty Images.

-I moved my studio and family from London to Bath in 2001 and I’m now have my studio based just off Walcot Street in central Bath.
+I moved my studio and family from London to Bath in 2001 and I now have my studio based just off Walcot Street in central Bath, Somerset.